hwalton/quant-gp/README.md

 ### Data Formatting:

-The `a_data/format_data.py` script processes historical BTC price data, ensuring it's clean and ready for analysis.
+The `a_data/format_data.py` script processes historical asset price data, ensuring it's clean and ready for analysis.

 ### Logarithmic fit:
-The `b_log_fit/log_fit.py` script fits a logarithmic curve to the historical BTC price data, which describes the long-term trend of BTC prices.
+The `b_log_fit/log_fit.py` script fits a logarithmic curve to the historical asset price data, which describes the long-term trend of asset prices.

 ### Gaussian Process Regression:
-The `c_gp_fit/gp_fit.py` script fits a Gaussian Process Regression model to the log BTC prices.
+The `c_gp_fit/gp_fit.py` script fits a Gaussian Process Regression model to the log asset prices.

 More specifically, it models the residuals of the log price after removing the long-term trend identified in the previous step, to allow for a zero-mean prior.

 This is a probabilistic model that conditions a joint Gaussian distribution on the observed data to make predictions about future prices.
 These predictions include both a mean (expected price) and a standard deviation (uncertainty about that price).

 To capture the price behaviour, it uses a custom kernel that combines:
-- A periodic kernel (to capture the ~4 year cyclical nature of BTC prices)
+- A periodic kernel (to capture the ~4 year cyclical nature of asset prices (Bitcoin/BTC)
 - A radial basis function (RBF) kernel (to capture smooth short term trends)
 - A white noise kernel (to account for day-to-day price volatility)